 Oxford real estate is some of the most expensive in Mississippi, although Oxford house values don't compare to the most expensive real estate in the U.S.

-Oxford is a decidedly white-collar city, with fully 85.89% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Oxford is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Oxford who work in sales jobs (14.59%), teaching (12.57%), and food service (9.77%).
+Oxford is a decidedly white-collar city, with fully 88.88% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Oxford is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Oxford who work in teaching (14.79%), office and administrative support (10.63%), and sales jobs (10.61%).

 Oxford is a very ethnically-diverse city.
 The people who call Oxford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oxford residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Oxford include Irish, German, Italian, and Scots-Irish.
+Important ancestries of people in Oxford include English, German, Irish, Scottish, and Scots-Irish.

 The most common language spoken in Oxford is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Arabic.